Former shareholder preparing bid for Avon - Fortune

-Richmont Holdings, a former shareholder of Avon Products Inc (AVP.N), is preparing a takeover offer for the beauty products company that rejected a $10 billion offer from a smaller rival earlier this month, the Fortune magazine reported.
+April 11 Richmont Holdings, a former shareholder of Avon Products Inc, is preparing a takeover offer for the beauty products company that rejected a $10 billion offer from a smaller rival earlier this month, the Fortune magazine reported.

 Richmont Chairman John Rochon had unsuccessfully tried to buy Avon in the late 1980s, Fortune said.